Snowball fight: Large snowball fights

-Seattle's world record was broken on January 31, 2016 in Saskatoon, Canada, where more than 20,000 participants came to Victoria park to attempt the Guinness World Record.
+Seattle's world record was broken on January 31, 2016, in Saskatoon, Saskatchewan, Canada, where more than 20,000 participants came to Victoria park to attempt the Guinness World Record.
 Rick Mercer was one of the participants who came to shoot an episode about Team Canada's Yukigassen team and compete in the world record.
 Underestimating the number of participants the event ran out of their 8200 wristbands hours before the competition took place.
 In total 7,681 participants was the official Guinness record and was achieved by the City of Saskatoon thanks to Yukigassen Team Canada.

 The event was organized to send off Team Canada for the Showa Shinzan International Yukigassen World Championships, an annual professional snowball fighting competition.